Adjust the hearing instruments using a smart phone, tablet, or handheld device.

 iPhone and Hearing Aid Compatibility

-Currently, iPhone 5s, 5c, 5, 4s, and 4 models comply with the FCC’s hearing aid compatibility standards.
+All current iPhone models comply with the FCC’s hearing aid compatibility standards.
 However, to maximize the clarity of your particular model of iPhone, you will need to activate the “Hearing Aid Mode.”

 An App to Help Improve Cell Phone Clarity